A killer stalks the streets of Leeds. Every man is a suspect. Every woman is at risk. But in a house on Cleopatra Street, women are fighting back.

 “Vivid and visceral.”Val McDermid

 “Beautifully written, stark and relevant.”Caro Ramsay

 “An immensely humane time machine of a novel, a book of huge themes and minutely observed characters … with a warm intelligence, compassion and wit.”Ewan Morrison

 Ajay Close is a novelist and dramatist.
-Her first novel, Official and Doubtful, was published by Secker & Warburg and long-listed for the Orange Prize.
-This was followed by Forspoken (Secker & Warburg); Trust (Blackfriars, and Tippermuir Books); and A Petrol Scented Spring (Sandstone Press), which was longlisted for the Walter Scott Prize for Historical Fiction); The Daughter of Lady Macbeth and What We Did in the Dark.
+Her first novel, Official and Doubtful, was long-listed for the Orange Prize.
+It was followed by Forspoken; Trust; A Petrol Scented Spring (longlisted for the Walter Scott Prize for Historical Fiction); The Daughter of Lady Macbeth and What We Did in the Dark.

-The Keekin Gless, a play about Scots poet William Soutar, premiered at Perth Theatre in July 2009.
-The Sma Room Seance, a musical play based on Soutar’s life and work, toured Scotland in 2012 and was revived at the 2014 Edinburgh Fringe.
-Cat and Mouse, about the Scottish suffragettes, premiered at Goodlyburn Theatre, Perth, in October 2016.
-A new version can be seen at the 2017 Edinburgh Fringe.
+The Keekin Gless, a play about Scots poet William Soutar, premiered at Perth Theatre.
+The Sma Room Seance, a musical play based on Soutar’s life and work, toured Scotland and was revived at the Edinburgh Fringe.
+Cat and Mouse, about the Scottish suffragettes, premiered at Goodlyburn Theatre, Perth.

 Ajay’s first career was in journalism, where she won many awards.